shayan-taheri/sqlinstaller/README.md

 # Chapter 1 – Development

-First, you should break down your database into its component pieces (tables, views, etc.) and place them into your source code repository.
+The first step is to separate your scripts that create database objects (tables, views, etc.) and place them into your source code repository.
 The preferred breakdown is a file-per-object.
 You wouldn't create one large C# source file with all of your classes would you?

-Most development teams understand this process.
-In my view that’s not good enough.
-You should also have a method of building out your databases using the
-_source_ SQL scripts (DDL, DML) that now reside in your source control repository – just like you would build your regular source code into an assembly or executable on a build server.
+Next you will need a method of building out your databases using these _source_ SQL scripts (DDL, DML) that now reside in your source control repository – just like you would build your regular source code into an assembly or executable on a build server.
 The goal is to make the creation of your databases consistent, deterministic, and repeatable.

-The _SQL Installer.NET_ toolset employs a fairly straightforward ‘file structure’ based processing algorithm to ensure that you meet these goals.
+This tool employs a fairly straightforward ‘file structure’ based processing algorithm to ensure that you meet these goals.

 > There’s nothing special about the structure.
-It simply establishes the convention by which SQL Installer.NET will operate.
+It simply establishes the convention by which SQL Installer will operate.

-## Script Folder Layout
+## Script Folder Layout (example)

-The Upgrade folder contains scripts necessary to upgrade a database from version to version.
+The Upgrade folder (default name) contains scripts necessary to upgrade a database from version to version.
 Subsequent runs of the command line utility would recognize that there is an existing database and execute the scripts in each ‘Upgrade’ folder starting after the current release and ending with the last folder which would become the current release (03.00 in the example here):

 * __Upgrade__
    * 01.00